Travel from Zimbabwe to South Africa via bewitching Botswana

 Experience the untouched wilderness of Botswana's Okavango Delta, staying on a remote island bush camp.
 As night falls, the sounds of the African bush are like nothing else.

-Visit the Khama Rhino Sanctuary – an important local conservation project and the last remaining place in Botswana where both black and white rhinos live
+Support local conservation efforts by joining local rangers in the Khama Rhino Sanctuary, the only place left in Botswana where both black and white rhinos reside.

 Cycle through the colourful streets of Soweto and hear first-hand stories of the township’s colourful history.